 To advance this shift requires alternations to the Animal Pedigree Act.
 The Act is about breed improvement, but the definition of breed improvement has been rooted in the industrial model of agricultural production.
-For aquaculture, the federal National Code on Introductions and Transfers of Aquatic Organisms could be used to regulate types of fish permitted.
+For aquaculture, the federal National Code on Introductions and Transfers of Aquatic Organisms could be used to regulate types of fish permitted (see also Goal 5, Protecting Genetic Resources).
 Due to divided jurisdiction, the provincial aquaculture leasing and licensing system could also be an instrument to encourage more metabolically efficient fish.
 A key consideration is which fish species might do well in ecological systems using plant and insect protein sources.
 Could insect larvae be reared primarily on waste bioproducts and be sufficiently nourishing to provide a significant part of aquaculture diets?
 (Weidner et al., 2019).

 Obviously, this involves complex changes to the entire farming and aquaculture operation with a transition period to implement the changes, but it would appear that the authority exists to make such transitions mandatory.
 Such changes also have dietary implications, since unfortunately, many of the most popular animals, fish and breeds are the least metabolically and energy efficient (see Sustainable Diets, Goal 2, Demand-Supply Coordination).
 The more efficient, catfish and rabbits for example, are only favoured in certain regions of North America and amongst a limited number of ethno-racial groups.
 The ecological conditions of their rearing must also be taken into account as they often differ from the dominant breeds and varieties.